loid-lab/blockchain-prototype/README.md

   - Mines blocks by finding a valid nonce
   - Validates PoW on each block
 - ✅ Uses BoltDB for local data storage
+- ✅ Added support for transactions and transaction rewards
+- ✅ Added wallet functionality with public/private key pairs

 ---

 ## 🧠 How It Works

 Each block contains data and references the previous block's hash.
 A SHA-256 hash is computed from the block's data, previous hash, and a nonce.
 The Proof-of-Work algorithm ensures the block hash is below a target value, enforcing difficulty and securing the blockchain.

+The blockchain now supports transactions, where each block may contain one or more transactions.
+Each wallet generates public/private keys and is used to manage transactions and block mining.

 ---